⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Microsoft (Azure)

-A leading technology company providing cloud services (Azure), enterprise software, and consumer hardware.
-Azure is the second-largest global cloud provider.
+A major technology conglomerate offering cloud services (Azure), enterprise software, and hardware.

 Alphabet (Google Cloud)